Wednesday, December 24, 2014

 Pre-makeover

 We next get the sexy dancing scene which is in the movie to have an attractive woman dancing in lingerie.
 I don't know.
 It's a guy movie so you gotta have something like that in there.
 Helen gets her "assignment" where she's suppose to go to a hotel and pretend to be a hooker for a guy who just "likes to watch".
 After she bugs the phone in his room, they will be set.
 Now they have made up Jamie Lee Curtis as very conservative, wearing frumpy clothes, pearls, and glasses and has a "Mom" haircut.
 Her idea of a dress a prostitute would wear is that awful black taffeta number you would find a bridesmaid wearing, but she gets some sense and cuts off the sleeves and ruffles until it's a little black dress, shows some cleavage, wets her hair, puts on some lipstick and she is instantly changed.
 Who knew Harry was married to such a hot woman?
 He sure didn't when she stars sexy dancing for him.
-Yes, Harry is the guy she's dancing for (he's sitting in the shadows), so it's not so creepy that at least it's her husband watching her, although she doesn't know that, so it still it a tad weird.
+Yes, Harry is the guy she's dancing for (he's sitting in the shadows), so it's not so creepy that at least it's her husband watching her, although she doesn't know that, so it's still it a tad weird.
 She's wearing black lingerie when she's dancing and I'm sorry, but no woman who dresses like June Cleaver would own underwear like that!
 She lays on the bed and Harry tells her to close her eyes.
 She does and he kisses her and she, thinking it's some perverted guy, grabs the telephone and smacks him in the head with it.
 You would think she would be able to tell her husband's kiss (but I guess it's been awhile since they've been intimate!)
 This is the moment when she finds out her husband is a spy and as it so happens, at that exact moment the terrorist guy, along with Juno Skinner (Tia Carrere), the villain of the movie, capture them.

 In the next part of the movie (which is part 3 of section 2 - the longest section of the movie) we get these gems: